Loading...

 Bearer authentication (also called token authentication) is an HTTP authentication scheme that involves security tokens called bearer tokens.
 Signify uses bearer authentication.

 To generate the token, click on "API Integration" in the navigation bar.
-From there, click on Generate API key
+From there, click on Generate API key and copy the token.
+Use this key to start using Signify's API.

 Signify's API uses API Key for authentication.
 User can view and manage API Keys in Signify API Dashboard.

-Production secret keys will have production_v1_
+Production secret keys will have production_v1_version prefix.

 Authentication to the API is performed via bearer auth.